MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 # [:::image type="icon" source="media/icons/ios-icon.png" border="false"::: **iOS**](#tab/iOS)

-This topic shows how to register a passkey in Microsoft Authenticator on your iOS device in your security info in My Sign-Ins [Security info](https://mysignins.microsoft.com/security-info).
+This article shows how to register a passkey in Microsoft Authenticator on your iOS device in your security info in My Sign-Ins [Security info](https://mysignins.microsoft.com/security-info).
 Your device needs to run least iOS 17 or later.

 1. Open a web browser and log in to your Microsoft (work or school) account.